Skip to content

 What Happens If You Miss the Deadline?

-If you continue to delay filing, the IRS can escalate enforcement actions, such as filing liens against property or garnishing wages.
+If you delay filing, the IRS can escalate enforcement actions, such as filing liens against property or garnishing wages.
 Not only that, but prolonged noncompliance increases the overall complexity of your tax situation, making it more challenging and costly to resolve in the future.

 How to File a Tax Extension

 Missing the tax filing deadline can feel stressful, but there’s a practical solution: requesting an extension.
 To obtain additional time, you’ll need to follow the instructions for Form 4868, known as the Application for Automatic Extension of Time to File.
 The tax extension deadline is also April 15, so you must notify the IRS promptly if you need additional time.
+You will know immediately if your extension request is accepted.

 Common Mistakes to Avoid When Requesting an Extension

 Many taxpayers make avoidable errors when requesting extensions, which can result in penalties or additional complications.
+Ensuring you are eligible for an extension and understanding the criteria can help prevent these issues.

 To avoid these pitfalls, ensure accurate estimates of your tax liability and submit the extension form on time.
 Working with a tax professional can help streamline this process, reducing stress and potential errors.